¡Obtenga asesoría en español! Llámenos hoy a (800) 222-4701

 What to Look For

 • Establish a budget.
+The average price for an acoustic drum set varies widely because they differ so significantly in construction method, tonewood composition, and bundled accessories.
 If money is tight, then remember that most manufacturers offer several different grades of drums, at different price points.
 The value-priced kits are still excellent-quality instruments; they often incorporate many of the features of the more expensive kits.

 • Define your acoustic space.
 Where will the drums be played?
 If they’re likely to stay in one location, then you can choose sizes and shell material that “fit” the space.
-If the drums are likely to travel a lot, then choose a kit that’s easy to transport, perhaps one with maple shells — the most versatile wood.
+If the drums will be transported a lot, then choose a kit that’s lightweight and easy to move, perhaps one with maple or poplar shells and triple-flanged hoops.

 • Choose a musically appropriate combination.
 Here’s where you decide how many toms and cymbals are necessary to realize your musical goals.

 • Choose a finish.
 Drums today come in a wide array of finishes, from natural wood to plastic wraps.
 Assess the environment the drums will occupy.
-If they’re set up in a school, then a durable plastic wrap that’s immune to bumps and scrapes may be the choice.
-A house of worship might call for a more aesthetic appearance, so stained wood may be the answer.
+For constant gigging, a durable plastic wrap that’s immune to bumps and scrapes may be the best choice.
+For house of worship and studio centerpieces, stained wood provides an incomparable aesthetic boost.

 Types of Drum Kits

 Interested in learning what type of drum kit is right for you?
-Consider these options.
+Consider the options listed below.

 Studio Kits